 The 1940 Act generally prohibits BDCs from making certain negotiated co-investments with certain affiliates absent an order from the SEC permitting the BDC to do so.
-Pursuant to Barings' existing SEC co-investment exemptive relief under the 1940 Act (the "Exemptive Relief"), the Company is generally permitted to co-invest with funds affiliated with Barings if a "required majority" (as defined in Section 57(o) of the 1940 Act) of the Company's independent directors make certain conclusions in connection with a co-investment transaction, including that (1) the terms of the transaction, including the consideration to be paid, are reasonable and fair to the Company and its stockholders and do not involve overreaching in respect of the Company or its stockholders on the part of any person concerned and (2) the transaction is consistent with the Company's investment objective and strategies.
+Pursuant to Barings' existing SEC co-investment exemptive relief under the 1940 Act (the "Exemptive Relief"), the Company is generally permitted to co-invest with funds affiliated with Barings if a "required majority" (as defined in Section 57(0) of the 1940 Act) of the Company's independent directors make certain conclusions in connection with a co-investment transaction, including that (1) the terms of the transaction, including the consideration to be paid, are reasonable and fair to the Company and its stockholders and do not involve overreaching in respect of the Company or its stockholders on the part of any person concerned and (2) the transaction is consistent with the interests of the Company's stockholders and is consistent with the Company's investment objective and strategies.
 Co-investments made under the Exemptive Relief are subject to compliance with the conditions and other requirements contained in the Exemptive Relief, which could limit the Company's ability to participate in a co-investment transaction.

 The Company's executive officers and the members of Barings' Investment Committee, as well as the other principals of Barings, manage other funds affiliated with Barings, including BCIC and BPCC and other closed-end investment companies.
 In addition, Barings' investment team has responsibilities for managing U.S. and global middle-market debt investments for certain other investment funds and accounts.
 Accordingly, they have obligations to investors in those entities, the fulfillment of which may not be in the best interests of, or may be adverse to the interests of, the Company or its stockholders.
 In addition, certain of the other funds and accounts managed by Barings may provide for higher management or incentive fees, greater expense reimbursements or overhead allocations, or permit Barings and its affiliates to receive higher origination and other transaction fees, all of which may contribute to this conflict of interest and create an incentive for Barings to favor such other funds or accounts.
-Although the professional staff of Barings will devote as much time to the Company's management as appropriate to enable Barings to perform its duties in accordance with the Advisory Agreement, the investment professionals of Barings may have conflicts in allocating their time and services among the Company, on the one hand, and the other investment vehicles managed by Barings or one or more of its affiliates on the other hand.
+Although the professional staff of Barings will devote as much time to the Company's management as appropriate to enable Barings to perform its duties in accordance with the Advisory Agreement, the investment professionals of Barings may have conflicts in allocating their time and services among the Company, on the one hand, and the other investment unbidged managed by Barings or are accordance with the Advisory Agreement, the investment professionals of Barings may have conflicts in allocating in this and services among the Company, on the one hand, and the or investment vehicles managed by Barings or one or more of its affiliates on the other hand.